Aeschynomene elaphroxylon: Description

 Aeschynomene elaphroxylon is an evergreen, semi-aquatic shrub or small tree often found growing in water.
 It grows two to nine, exceptionally up to twelve, metres high.
-The straight trunk is swollen (caudiciform) and somewhat conical in shape, and can reach a diameter of up to 50cm at breast height, at a height of ten metres.
+The straight trunk is swollen (caudiciform) and somewhat conical in shape, and can reach a diameter of up to 50 cm at breast height, at a height of ten metres.
 There can be spines on the swollen trunk.
 The wood is spongy and extremely lightweight, it is often mistakenly called pith, this acts to help the plant stay afloat.
 As the trees grow larger, their trunks are frequently knocked over, and later curve back towards the sun.
 Their branches touching the soil or water surface, or submerged underwater, are densely covered in adventitious roots.
 The trees or saplings can even dislodge and are sometimes found floating as components of a mat of vegetation which covers the waters.
 The trunk bole just above the waterline also forms a tangle of roots.
 A group of plants form thick mats due to these roots.
 The stems are spiny, with pairs of substantial thorns under the base of leaves.
-The short sharp spines are 2–15mm long, and nearly always present in this species.
+The short sharp spines are 2–15 mm long, and nearly always present in this species.
 Both the trunk and the branches are covered in sticky, glandular, hispid (bristly) hairs, both long and short.

 The wood is largely built up of regular layers of palisade-like tracheids with un-lignified cell walls.
 Isolated vessels are scattered in this mass of tracheids, accompanied by tangentially arranged groups of libriform cells (uncommon, resembling phloem, but very slender and relatively thick-walled).
 The vascular bundle is very small.

 It has a chromosome count of 2n=40.